Bridging the Gap Understanding Substance Use/abuse Amongst Our Youth

 What can I do if my teen starts to use drugs or alcohol?
 How can I support my teen who has friends struggling with drugs or alcohol?
 What is the first step if my teen is using?
 What warning signs should I be aware of?
 How do I talk to my teen if I’m concerned about substance use?
 What are the most common substances used by teens?

-If you or someone you know resonates with even one of these questions, attending or hosting one of my workshops might be just for you.
+If you or someone you know resonates with even one of these questions, attending or hosting one of our workshops might be just for you.

-These workshops are meant to be informative but also to be a safe space to bring up your concerns, fears and challenges in communicating with your teen.
-I do not pretend to have all the right answers as this is an ever-evolving dilemma.
-I do know that there is power in listening and communicating.
+These workshops are meant to be informative but also to be a safe space to bring up your concerns, fears, and challenges in communicating with your teen.
+We do not pretend to have all the right answers as this is an ever-evolving dilemma.
+We do know that there is power in listening and communicating.

 Let us listen.
 Let us start a conversation.